wakeupguruu/EdVid/README.md

 The website is still in it's early stage.
 You can enter your own `ANTHROPIC_API_KEY` in .env and generate the output with postman, send the request on api/generate route with a topic of your choice in body.

-Then you can copy that output and paste it in test_output.ts in the root folder and run the file with `npx tsx test_output.ts` command it'll generate a json file `output.json` in output folder and then you visit api/output you will get whole code or you can start working with the already generate json output in output.json
+Then you can copy that output and paste it in test_output.ts in the root folder and run the file with `npx tsx test_output.ts` command it'll generate a json file `api/output/output.json` in output folder and then you visit api/output you will get whole code or you can start working with the already generate json output in output.json

-To run the manim code in you local env you can follow the steps from [https://docs.manim.community/en/stable/index.html](https://docs.manim.community/en/stable/index.html) here.
+To run the manim code in you local env you can follow the steps from [https://docs.manim.community/en/stable/index.html](https://docs.manim.community/en/stable/index.html) here, make sure you run `manim -pqh video.py SceneName --format=mp4` to get the valid output (in `-pql` `l` is for low quality if you want video in medium or high quality you can run use `-pqm` or `-pqh` )

 I'll automate the whole proccess soon and build the UI with better backend service.